 Dominic Frongillo is Former Deputy Town Supervisor and Councilor of Caroline, NY

 Dominic Frongillo made history at age 22 by becoming the youngest person ever to serve on the Town Council in Caroline, New York.
-Elected to a second term in 2010, Frongillo served as one of the youngest deputy town supervisors in New York State.
+Elected to his second term in 2010, Frongillo also served as one of the youngest deputy town supervisors in New York State.

 Frongillo is a five-time delegate to the United Nations, traveling to climate negotiations in Indonesia, Denmark, Mexico, and South Africa.
 In Copenhagen, Frongillo coordinated and delivered a statement from over 100 young elected officials from 30 U.S. states calling on President Obama and Congress to renew America’s leadership in clean energy.

-In 2012, Frongillo founded Elected Officials to Protect New York, a bipartisan initiative of over 825 elected officials from all 62 counties calling on Governor Cuomo to continue the moratorium on fracking until the drilling method is proven safe for all New Yorkers.
+In 2012, Frongillo founded Elected Officials to Protect New York, a successful bipartisan initiative of 850 local lawmakers from all 62 counties that helped win New York’s statewide ban on fracking.

-Frongillo served under Governor David Paterson on the advisory panel for New York State’s far-reaching 2050 Climate Action Plan, is trained by Vice President Al Gore as a climate presenter for the Climate Reality Project, is a published author, and is a trainer for the national Young Elected Officials Network and Front Line Leaders Academy.
+Frongillo served under Governor David Paterson on the advisory panel for New York State’s far-reaching 2050 Climate Action Plan, is trained by Vice President Al Gore as a climate presenter for the Climate Reality Project, is a published author, is a board director for Black Oak Wind Farm, New York State’s first community-owned wind farm, and is a trainer for the national Young Elected Officials Network and Front Line Leaders Academy.

 A graduate with honors from Cornell University’s College of Human Ecology in 2005, Frongillo earned an independent degree in Sustainable Community Development.
 He co-founded and led Energy Independent Caroline, coordinating three “Lighten Up!” campaigns which delivered an energy-saving light bulb to a total of 20,000 households in 3 hours, the largest campaigns of their kind in the Northeast and inspiring similar campaigns across the country.